How Much Is My Life Insurance Policy Worth?

 3. Check eligibility for a life or viatical settlement

 Outside of the death benefit, cash value, and surrender value, many life insurance policies are valuable as sellable assets.
 There is a secondary market for life insurance, and investors pay well for the right types of policies.
 Senior policyholders can sell permanent or term life insurance in what’s called a life settlement, in return for a lump sum of cash.
 Chronically or terminally ill policyholders use a similar process called a viatical settlement to transfer their coverage to an investor, also for cash proceeds.
-Note that selling life insurance is only an option if the policyholder is still living.
+Note that selling a life insurance policy is only an option if the policyholder is still living.

-Life and viatical settlements generally produce several times more cash than what’s available through a cash-value loan, withdrawal, or even a policy surrender.
-In some cases, the policy is worth up to 60% of its death benefit on the secondary market.
 Life settlement proceeds can be used for any purpose, including debt paydown, healthcare bills, or even bucket-list spending.
 Viatical settlement proceeds are normally used to pay for end-of-life care.
 Harbor Life Settlements can quickly review any life insurance policy to determine its eligibility for a life or viatical settlement.
 Our team also provides free estimates on the value of eligible policies in the secondary market.
 If you locate an old life insurance policy for yourself or a family member, contact us today and we can tell you what it’s worth should you decide to sell it.

 Find out how much your policy is worth.